unicode-org/icu4x/ffi/diplomat/wasm/icu4x/docs/datetime_formatter_ffi.rst

     An ICU4X DateFormatter object capable of formatting a :js:class:`ICU4XDate` as a string, using some calendar specified at runtime in the locale.

-    See the `Rust documentation for date_length <https://unicode-org.github.io/icu4x-docs/doc/icu/datetime/struct.date_length.html>`__ for more information.
+    See the `Rust documentation for DateFormatter <https://unicode-org.github.io/icu4x-docs/doc/icu/datetime/struct.DateFormatter.html>`__ for more information.

     .. js:staticfunction:: try_new(provider, locale, date_length)